huhuigou/TSPatternQuery/README.md

 ###Time Series Pattern Query Tool

 This is an R package for defining patterns in time series and using these patterns to "query" time series data.
-You may use the this package, however be aware that it is still in development.
+You may use this package, however be aware that it is still in development.

 Click here to read the documentation: https://joshmarsh.github.io/TSPatternQuery/index.html